There are two types of Campaigns: Broadcast and Continuous.

 End: Never End

-With the settings above, your message will go out immediately to a user when they reach $50 in total spend.
+With the settings above, your message will go out to a user when they reach $50 in total spend per the delivery schedule.
 Since no end date is selected, the Campaign will continue until you turn it off.

 Campaigns is an add-on feature.
 Please reach out to email@example.com to upgrade your plan to include this feature.